 HistorySeattle-based heavy metallers Heir Apparent was formed in 1983.
-The band Sapien was formed after local soundman and guitarist Terry Gorle met Kim Harris who at that time was working with Queensryche.
-Harris would prompt the formation of a band.
+The band Sapien was formed after local soundman and guitarist Terry Gorle met manager and record store owner Kim Harris who at that time was working with Queensrÿche.
+Harris would prompt the formation of a band after wondering of a solo Gorle album could be made.
 Gorle would sing at first as well.
-Sapien would soon change its moniker to Nemesis and now feature Helms Deep singer Cory Rivers.
-Rivers had also played, as a guitarist, with Geoff Tate in Babylon.
-When Rivers left the business, Gorle recruited an old singer from a covers band he knew.
+Sapien would soon change its monicker to Nemesis and feature Helms Deep singer Cory Rivers.
+This man had also played, as a guitarist, with Geoff Tate in Babylon.
+When Rivers left the business, Gorle recruited an old singer from a covers’ band he knew.
 The band was now Davidson, Gorle, Peace and drummer Jim Kovach.

-When Kim Harris backed out, focusing on the successful Queensryche, the band entered Triad Studios on July 1, 1984 on its own.
+When Kim Harris backed out, focusing on the successful Queensrÿche, the band entered Triad Studios on July 1, 1984 on its own.
 Jim Kovach would soon leave and be replaced by Ramond Black.

 A European tour with Savage Grace followed, but the results were not good.
 Apparently, most of Europe was more interested in the World Cup.
 The tour does bear fruit though.
 Peace decamped to Los Angeles and Savage Grace - although he would soon return.
 The band's new bassist was Duane Bakke.
-Bakked would soon be replaced by Randy Nelson.
+This man would be replaced by Randy Nelson.
 Heir Apparent recruited a keyboardist in 1987.
 The band had gained Michael Jackson, but would soon lose Davidson to his addiction.
 The band signed a short-lived agreement with BeNeLux distributor Semaphore, which would not eventually be met.
 Gorle would later assert that an actual contract was not signed.
 According to Gorle, “when time came for them to invest $5000 as a condition of signing (which would have provided them with a live concert CD/DVD for which I’d already paid production costs), they backed out.”
 The singer would be replaced by Steve Benito.